aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 1. [Set up the new service](/docs/platform/howto/create_new_service).
-1. Come back to your Aiven for ClickHouse service (<ConsoleLabel name="overview"/> > **Data pipeline** > **Add data source**), and create an integration to the newly created service following up the instructions in next tab **Integrate with an existing service**.
+1. Come back to your Aiven for ClickHouse service (<ConsoleLabel name="overview"/> > **Data pipeline** > **Add data source**), and create an integration to the newly created service following up the instructions in the **Integrate with an existing service** tab.
 </TabItem>
 <TabItem value="2" label="Integrate with an existing service">
 To create an integration with an existing service in the **Data service integrations** wizard: